 A: Specifics differ within various countries, but generally it is required that volunteers abstain from alcohol and tobacco use, and the typical dress code is business casual.
 During trip orientation you will receive more specifics.
 Modesty is a valued attribute at every hospital and should be pursued when preparing to travel to a CURE hospital.

 Q: How can I be involved without going?

 There are many ways to be involved in the work of CURE without visiting our hospitals.
 CURE relies heavily on prayer and the provision of our Lord and Savior.
 Joining us as a prayer supporter is simple.
 To receive this month’s prayer guide simply visit cure.org/pray, or send a get-well message to child currently at a CURE hospital at cure.org/getwell.
 In addition, you can help CURE by supporting us financially at cure.org/donate.

 Q: How can I be involved after I get back?

-A: Our hope is that your short-term experience with CURE is only part of your life journey and that your participation in missions and CURE will not end with your trip.
-The most important way you can stay involved with CURE is by becoming a CURE representative and sharing your story with friends and family to help raise awareness and funds for CURE.
+A: Our hope is that your short-term experience with CURE is only part of your life journey and that your participation in missions and relationship with CURE will not end when your trip does.
+One of the most effective way you can stay involved with CURE is by becoming a CURE representative and sharing your story with friends and family to help raise awareness and funds for CURE.